Army Ranger Wing: Selection and training

-Module 1 assesses a candidate's level of physical fitness, motivation and suitability to progress on towards further modules (2-5) of the SOFQ course similar to the previous selection course.
+Module 1 assesses a candidate's level of physical fitness, motivation and suitability to progress on towards further modules (2–5) of the SOFQ course similar to the previous selection course.
 Candidates must pass a series of fitness assessments, map reading and individual navigation assessments, claustrophobia, water confidence, and psychometric testing.
 The final phase of Module 1 includes individual navigation exercises with set weights over unknown distances and completion times which can be over 250 km, culminating in an additional 65 km cross-country march carrying a 65 lb combat load in the Dublin & Wicklow mountain range.
-On average candidates get between four and five hours sleep per a night.
+On average candidates get between four and five hours sleep per night.
 Officer and senior NCO candidates are subjected to separate, rigorous scrutiny of their planning and decision-making skills to determine their suitability.
 The length of Module 1 is 3 weeks similar to the previous selection course length.
 Typically 85% of candidates fail Module 1.
 Between 2000 and 2005, approximately 240 attempted selection, including a female, with 50 successful.

 Modules 2 to 4 consist of assessment and training in weapons and marksmanship, live-fire tactical training, special operations tactics, techniques, and procedures (green role) and counter-terrorism tactics, techniques, and procedures (black role), combat water survival, Survival, Evasion, Resistance and Extraction (SERE), communications and medical training.
 Upon successful completion of Module 3, candidates are awarded the Fianóglach shoulder tab and are provisionally assigned to the unit.
 Upon successful completion of Module 4, candidates are awarded the distinctive ARW green beret.